unsw-restech/restech-docs/docs/software/python-jupyter-notebooks.rst

 These two steps are independant of each other - there is no need to do them in order.

 1. You will need to be able to connect to Katana via Remote Desktop.
-There are Instructions on how to do this on the `katana introduction page <https://research.unsw.edu.au/katana>`_ under the heading "Graphical Session" which is at the bottom of the section titled "Connecting to Katana".
+There are Instructions on how to do this in :ref:`graphical_session`.

-2. You will need to create a Python Virtual Environment (:ref:`python_virtual_environments`), activate it, and install Jupyter via the command `pip install jupyter`
+2. You will need to create a Python Virtual Environment (:ref:`python_virtual_environments`), activate it, and install Jupyter via the command :code:`pip install jupyter`

 Reconnection
 ============